matercomus/AI_Project_2020/README.md

 	print('Card {} in the hand is {} of {}'.format(i, rank,suit))
 ```

-NB: The deck of cards is represented through an array.
+The deck of cards is represented through a list.
 Each index corresponds to a different card, as per the table below.

 |          | Aces | 10s | Kings | Queens | Jacks |
 |:--------:|:----:|:---:|:-----:|:------:|:-----:|